tourbillonpy/tourbillon-agent/doc/source/index.rst

    contain the root `toctree` directive.

-Welcome to Tourbillon's documentation!
+Welcome to tourbillon's documentation!
 ======================================

-Tourbillon is an agent for collecting metrics from servers or services and store them into an InfluxDB.
+tourbillon is an agent for collecting metrics from servers or services and store them into an InfluxDB.